 Not yet, but the trend is certainly promising.
 The days when college football bettors had to physically visit Nevada to lay action are long gone, thanks to the Supreme Court’s 2018 decision to strike down the law that had banned sports betting in most of the country.

 Entering 2022, sports betting was legal in several states, with a handful of others having legislation pending.
 Each state has different rules; some allow online or mobile sports betting, while others allow betting only in-person betting.
 Additionally, some states have restrictions on college sports betting.

 Signing up for NCAA football betting site is typically quick and easy.
-With most sites, it begins by entering an email address, last four digits of your Social Security number, user name and password.
+With most sites, it begins by entering an email address and the last four digits of your Social Security number, then creating a user name and password.
 When setting up your account, sites will usually verify your location, a step often required by state regulators given that sports betting is legal in many states, but not in others.